-Day backpack (15 ltr to 20 ltr), Duct tape (few meters –you can roll-on water bottle or trekking pole), enough batteries for headlamp, Portable solar charger, Backup power bank, Bathing Suit: Towel, Toothpaste, and brush, floss, mini hairbrush, razor, soap, a mini bottle of shampoo, travel mirror, nail clippers, etc and rain cover
+Day backpack (15 ltr to 20 ltr), Duct tape (few meters –you can roll-on water bottle or trekking pole), Portable solar charger, Backup power bank, Bathing Suit: Towel, Toothpaste, and brush, floss, mini hairbrush, razor, soap, a mini bottle of shampoo, travel mirror, nail clippers, etc and rain cover

 I'm a solo traveler, is there a single supplement?

 Our prices are different based on a number of people.
 The prices are set based on a number of people traveling together.
 For example, the price for 1 person and the total price for 2 people is different.
 So, the price you see at the time of making the reservation is the final.
 We do not charge an additional amount for the single traveler.

 Which currency is most widely accepted on this tour?

 We accept major currencies such as USD and EUR.
 Credit card payments are accepted only in USD.
 We also accept bank transfers, direct remittance services (Western Union, Moneygram), etc.

 Mid March-May, and October – December are considered the best months for trekking and climbing peak in Nepal. climbing is doable throughout the year however some months are better than others.
 June – August is monsoon season so there might be some rain showers in these months.
 January – February is winter months, it’s usually much cold in higher areas and more avalanche risk area during the winter.
 The trek is doable throughout the year.